-Management Statement Action Mgt Time Performance Measures Team Frame 1.13A Interpretation Design and install interpretive Design and install interpretive • Interpretive signs and supporting materials HSC HSC 0 Interpretive signs are installed and maintained signs and supporting materials to are produced to a high standard reflecting within budget and in accordance with the Plan of enhance public enjoyment, the natural and cultural heritage values of Management. experience and education of the the land. community or Crown land.
+Management Statement Action Mgt Team Time Frame Performance Measures 1.13A Interpretation Design and install interpretive • Interpretive signs and S HSC 0 • Interpretive signs are installed and maintained signs and supporting materials to are produced to a high standard reflecting within budget and in accordance with the Plan of enhance public enjoyment, the natural and cultural heritage values of Management. experience and education of the the land. community or Crown land.